 In the resource allocator role, managers decide who will get what resources and how many resources they will get.
-Ford's F-series truck, the best selling vehicle in the U.S. for thirty-two consecutive years, generates \$22 billion in sales a year and accounts for 12 percent of Ford's global sales and 40 percent of its global profits.
-In 2009, Ford committed to a multibillion dollar investment to redesign the F-series, whose prices range from \$24,000 to \$50,000, to be built with a completely aluminum body, something found only in much more expensive cars, such as the the \$70,000 Tesla Model S or the \$75,000 Audi A8.
-Ford Chairman Bill Ford, says, "Some people might say, 'Aren't you taking a chance with your best-selling vehicle?'.
+Ford's F-series truck, the best selling vehicle in the U.S. for 32 consecutive years, generates \$22 billion in sales a year and accounts for 12 percent of Ford's global sales and 40 percent of its global profits.
+In 2009, Ford committed to a multibillion-dollar investment to redesign the F-series, whose prices range from \$24,000 to \$50,000, to be built with a completely aluminum body, something found only in much more expensive cars, such as the the \$70,000 Tesla Model S or the \$75,000 Audi A8.
+Ford Chairman Bill Ford, says, "Some people might say, 'Aren't you taking a chance with your best-selling vehicle?'
 But that's what you have to do."
 He said, "I would have had much more anxiety if they had come in with business-as-usual."
-The 2015 F-series is 700 lbs. lighter, which allowed Ford engineers to replace a 6.2 liter V8 with a 3.5-liter turbocharged V6.
-While still capable of towing 8,000 pounds, overall gas mileage rose by 16 percent from 19 mpg to 22 mpg, making the F-series the most fuel efficient gas-powered vehicle in its class."
-55 ros per plane each year.
-CEO Michael of Boeing's 737-MAX jet (still in development) that brought the total price tag down from \$20.8\$ billion to \$11\$ billion.59
+The 2015 Fseries is 700 lbs. lighter, which allowed Ford engineers to replace a 6.2 liter V8 with a 3.5-liter turbocharged V6.
+While still capable of towing 8,000 pounds, overall gas mileage rose by 16 percent from 19 mpg to 22 mpg, making the F-series the most fuel efficient gas-powered vehicle in its class."57

 In the negotiator role, managers negotiate schedules, projects, goals, outcomes, resources, and employee raises.
-When Ryanair, Europe's low-cost airline, was shopping for 200 new planes in 2014, it pressed Boeing and Airbus to add an extra eight to eleven seats per plane.
-Doing so cuts costs by 20 percent and earns an extra 1 million eu-
+When low-cost Dublin-based airline Ryanair was shopping for 200 new planes in 2014, it pressed Boeing and Airbus to add an extra eight to eleven seats per plane.

-O'Leary traveled from Ireland to Seattle to personally negotiate the deal and acknowledged pitting Ryanair's longtime supplier Boeing against Airbus, saying, "We were very close to going to Airbus in the spring [of 2014]."
-O'Leary left Boeing with a deal for 200 planes, each with eight extra seats, and a hefty discount off the \$104 million retail price
+Doing so cuts costs by 20 percent and earns an extra 1 million euros per plane each year.
+CEO Michael O'Leary traveled from Ireland to Seattle to personally negotiate the deal and acknowledged pitting Ryanair's longtime supplier Boeing against Airbus, saying, "We were very close to going to Airbus in the spring [of 2014]."
+O'Leary left Boeing with a deal for 200 planes, each with eight extra seats, and a hefty discount off the \$104 million retail price of Boeing's 737-MAX